kazuomatz/AwesomeMapMarker/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+- The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+- All font files licensed under [SIL OFL 1.1](http://scripts.sil.org/OFL)

 ## Code of Conduct